 DB2 OLAP Server uses the Essbase OLAP engine developed by Hyperion Solutions Corporation (formerly Arbor Software Corporation).
-You will see references to Hyperion software and Essbase in the interface and throughout the documentation.
+DB2 OLAP Server for AS/400 uses Essbase code ported to AS/400 by ShowCase Corporation.
+Depending on your operating system, you will see references to Hyperion Essbase and ShowCase Strategy software in the interface and throughout the documentation.